 The quality of that match can vary hugely in terms of whether they’re your target buyer or not.

 BONUS: This gets especially hard for an IP-based platform if there are multiple businesses within that same building because they can often share the same IP address.

 Cookie-based ABM platforms, on the other hand, can have a lot more information about the devices they’re targeting.
-This means that with a cookie-based provider you can eliminate certain roles who aren’t your target buyer and get much more granular with your targeting.
+This means that with a cookie-based provider, you can eliminate certain roles that aren’t your target buyer and get much more granular with your targeting.